-3-5 WCPS elementary teachers integrate the Financial Literacy Standards in grades 3-5 through a text-based approach during language arts, social studies, or math instruction.
-Teachers have access to resources which include the Financial Literacy Standards, literature connections for each standard, lesson plans, glossary, and additional resources, including websites and other materials of instruction.
-The texts that are included to support the teaching of each standard can be incorporated into a read aloud, to support guided reading, or as independent/group reading material.
+3-5 WCPS elementary teachers integrate the Financial Literacy Standards in grades 3-5 through a text-based approach during language arts, social studies, and/or math instruction.
+Teachers have access to resources which include the Financial Literacy Standards, lesson plans, glossary, and additional resources, including websites and other materials of instruction.
+WCPS elementary counselors engage students in lessons each Fall and Spring focused on college-and-career readiness using the resource Xello.

-Evidence: Formal and informal teacher assessments are administered throughout financial literacy units grade 6 through grade 8.
+Evidence: Formal and informal teacher assessments are administered throughout financial literacy units.

+6-8 The Supervisor of and Content Specialists for Middle School Mathematics, Social Studies and English work together to use the Take Charge Today, the PWC Earn Your Future curriculum(s), Naviance, and NCTM's On the Money resource as a foundation to develop lessons to be provided to middle school students.
+The lessons are embedded in the middle school curriculum from grade 6 through grade 8.
 It includes, but is not limited to units involving career planning, consumer decisions, consumer protection, credit and decision making, using financial calculators, financial institutions, food decisions, housing decisions, types of insurance, financial planning, investing, understanding the paycheck and taxes, saving plans, spending plans, transportation decisions, values, needs and wants, goal setting, and case studies regarding financial issues.
 The lessons address all of the middle school standards for Personal Financial Literacy.